 Remember, you don’t have to be working on a sustainable building project to use WERS rated windows.
 In fact, energy efficient products for the home are becoming a standard practice now and that trend will continue to grow.

-Windows that have been rated by WERS will have a logo sticker on them indicating that that they have passed energy efficiency tests and are suitable for use in sustainable building projects.
+Windows that have been rated by WERS will have a logo sticker on them indicating that they have passed energy efficiency tests and are suitable for use in sustainable building projects.
 They will also come with a certificate that shows that they have been energy rated.

 On the rating label of your window, you may also notice that it has been assigned a number of stars.
 This rating measures a window’s heating and cooling performance.
 Windows are rated on a scale of 1-10 stars, with a higher star rating indicating that the window has high energy efficiency.

-Although windows with a higher star rating may be more expensive, you will save money in heating and cooling costs over the long run.
+Although windows with a higher star rating may be more expensive, you will save money on heating and cooling costs over the long run.
 If you are planning on staying in your home then it is a wise idea to purchase the highest rating that makes sense for your climate that you can afford.

 What does a 10 Star WERS Rating Mean?